How Dermi Atlas keeps patient data where it belongs, within the clinic, through a local-first architecture designed for healthcare compliance.

 Patient data security in healthcare imaging is not simply a matter of encryption and access controls.
 It begins with a fundamental question: where does the data live, and who controls it?
 Dermi Atlas was architected around the principle that patient imaging data should remain within the clinical environment that creates it.

-This local-first approach means the practice maintains full custody of its data at all times.
+This local-first approach means the practice maintains custody of its patient data at all times.
 There is no dependency on external service availability for accessing patient records.
 If internet connectivity is lost, Dermi Atlas Professional continues to function without interruption.

-All communication between client devices and the Dermi Atlas server is encrypted using TLS.
+All communication between client devices and the Dermi Atlas Professional server is encrypted using TLS.
 This includes both HTTPS for the web application and WSS (WebSocket Secure) for real-time synchronization.
 Dermi Atlas Manager provides automated self-signed certificate generation, with automatic detection of IP address changes and certificate rotation when needed.

-Dermi Atlas includes a configurable audit logging system that records access to patient data, authentication events, and administrative actions.
+Dermi Atlas Professional includes a configurable audit logging system that records access to patient data, authentication events, and administrative actions.
 Audit logs support compliance requirements by providing a verifiable record of system activity.
 Detailed configuration options are documented in the Audit Logging Configuration guide.

-The security architecture of Dermi Atlas is designed to support compliance with major healthcare privacy regulations, including:
+The security architecture of Dermi Atlas Professional is designed to support compliance with major healthcare privacy regulations, including:

 Detailed compliance guidance is available in the HIPAA Compliance Guide, PIPEDA Compliance Guide, and Data Security Architecture documentation.